Battle of New Orleans

 Put into sterilized 1-pint or ½-pint canning jars and process in boiling water bath for 10 minutes.
 Makes 9 pints.

 Since I had some half-ripe tomatoes, I was eager to get started.
 By Day 2, I realized that I had neither turmeric nor dry mustard in the pantry.
-Time to substitute: yellow Indian curry for turmeric and Dijon mustard for the dry mustard.
+Time to substitute: yellow Indian Curry powder for turmeric and Dijon mustard for the dry mustard.
 I was pleased with the result and served it at a luncheon, attended by all the afore-mentioned ladies.
 Lillian tasted it and asked what it was.
 “Its Chow!”
 I crowed, “Made with Nona’s recipe.”
 When Nona tried it, she exclaimed, “That’s not my Chow — you have changed my recipe!”
 I acknowledged that I had made substitutions… Both of those worthy matrons agreed that “it isn’t Chow, but it is good.”
 Now I make a batch every year.
 This is my recipe.

 4 cups sliced tomatoes = 1 L. chose under-ripe ones with some red areas but mostly green